edgedb/edgedb-js/README.md

 This will generate an EdgeQL query builder into the `./dbschema/edgeql-js` directory, as defined relative to your project root.

-For details on using the query builder, refer to the [complete documentation](https://www.edgedb.com/docs/clients/js/generation).
+For details on generating the query builder, refer to the [complete documentation](https://www.edgedb.com/docs/clients/js/generation).
 Below is a simple
 `select` query as an example.

 ```ts